APU2 APU3 APU4 BIOS upgrade instructions

 Step 2: install flashrom

-If you have a bootable debian, you can simply install flashrom from the repository
+You can simply install flashrom from the repository

-sudo apt-get install flashrom
+apt install flashrom

 Step 3: download BIOS version for your board